My Sister's Machine: Formation, Diva, and Wallflower (1989–1994)

 After the demise of their previous bands, Pollock joined Wright and Gohde to form My Sister's Machine along with bassist Chris Ivanovich.
 Since none of the other members had ever been a lead singer, Pollock got the job by default as he was also their primary lyricist.

 In 1991, My Sister's Machine received the "Best New Group" award from the Northwest Music Association.
 They continued to garner much interest from the major record labels but ultimately chose to sign with a smaller label Caroline Records.

 In 1992, they released their debut album, Diva to much critical acclaim.
 Steve Kurutz of AllMusic gave the album four and a half stars, calling it "a surprisingly strong record."
 Mike Boehm of Los Angeles Times opined, "Diva moves at a more rapid gait than either Alice in Chains or Soundgarden, and it dispenses with the leaden grunge that characterized the Seattle sound until a year or so ago (recent efforts out of the city, including, 'Diva,' tend to be far more melodic and better written)."
 Jim Washburn (also of Los Angeles Times) described the band as "more melodic and propulsive than its Seattle soul mates Alice in Chains" when discussing the album, but was far less enthused when he saw them onstage, writing "those qualities flattened out into a lank-haired generic grunge that prompted much of the audience to exit long before the hourlong show had concluded."

 Still, Lonn Friend (editor of the heavy metal/rock music magazine RIP) who did a weekly segment called "Friend at Large" on Headbangers Ball on MTV, talked about how much he loved Diva.
 He also wore their shirt for two weeks on the show.
 The band later thanked Friend for his support in the liner notes of their next album Wallflower.
 Over the next year they did a tour with Pantera and White Zombie.
 They toured the United States and Europe.
 They did in-studio interviews on Headbangers Ball promoting their video on MTV for their single, I'm Sorry.
 They also co-headlined a tour with Pantera.

-In 1993, they moved to Chameleon a division of Elektra Entertainment and released Wallflower in 1993.
+In 1993, they moved to Chameleon which was a division of Elektra Entertainment and released Wallflower in 1993.
 They toured the United States with King's X. Just a couple months after releasing the album, Elektra Entertainment folded the Chameleon division dropping all bands that were signed leaving the album and band unpromoted.
 After a string of bad luck, My Sister's Machine split up in 1994.

-Post-break-up (1994–present)
+Post-breakup (1994–present)

-Since the break-up of My Sister's Machine, Nick Pollock has fronted the bands Tanks of Zen and Soulbender; the latter also features longtime Queensrÿche guitarist Michael Wilton.
+Since the breakup of My Sister's Machine, Nick Pollock has fronted the bands Tanks of Zen and Soulbender; the latter also features longtime Queensrÿche guitarist Michael Wilton.
 Meanwhile, Wright has played guitar in a band called Old Lady Litterbug and Gohde has played drums for a band called Hot Rod Lunatics and Call for the Priest, the latter is a Judas Priest cover band.